Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Owners should therefore discuss in advance with their vet what to do during the surgery.
-If upon opening your dog up the vet finds that the cancer has spread to other organs, would you elect euthanasia?
+If, upon opening your dog up, the vet finds that the cancer has spread to other organs, would you elect euthanasia?
 Would you want the spleen removed and try chemotherapy?
-Would you want your dog closed up and the spleen left alone and your dog awakened?
+Would you want your dog closed up, the spleen left alone and your dog awakened?
 These are important decisions to make beforehand.

 Breeds predisposed to hemangiosarcoma of the spleen may benefit from yearly ultrasounds of the spleen starting at age 5.
 Ultrasounds can show in what state the spleen is and if there are any blood-filled cavities.
 If a tumor is found on the spleen, it's worthy to also do an ultrasound of the heart since there are chances it may be affected as well, which seems to occur in about 25 percent of cases.
 If there's proof of spread to the heart, the patient will likely not be a good candidate for surgery and the prognosis is poor because of metastasis.

-Dog cancer veterinarians Dr. Demian Dressler and Dr. Susan Ettinger discuss about Hemangiosarcoma
+Dog Cancer Veterinarians Dr. Demian Dressler and Dr. Susan Ettinger Discuss Hemangiosarcoma

 - Can Previous Injuries Cause Bone Cancer in Dogs?